jeffThompson/PhysicalComputing/Week09_AudioAndVideo/Demos/06-Sprites.md

 walker.y = 0
 direction = 1

+# make them walk!
 index = 0
 while True:
+  # set which frame of the animation to draw
   walker[0] = index

+  # update which frame will be onscreen
+  # next and loop if we've reached the end
   index += 1
   if index == num_frames:
     index = 0

+  # move the person forward
   walker.x += direction

+  # have them reverse when they hit the edges
   if walker.x < 0:
     walker.flip_x = False
     direction *= -1